iterative/dvc.org/content/docs/user-guide/data-management/index.md

 schemes for changed data and model files.

-![Versioning data with Git](/img/project_versioning.png) _You can use Git history to store different dataset and model versions without renaming any files._
+![Versioning data with Git](/img/project_versioning.png) _You can use Git history to store different dataset and model versions without renaming any files in your workspace.
+The project cache grows as more relevant versions are tracked._

 ## How it works